GoogleChrome/CertificateTransparency/log_states.md

   becoming `Qualified`, so long as they continue to comply with the [CT Log Policy](log_policy.md).
-* `Qualified` CT logs transition to `Retired` if they demonstrate a serious or sustained pattern of CT Policy or API specification compliance issues, or if the log operator ceases operation of their CT log(s).
+* `Qualified` CT logs transition to `Retired` if they demonstrate a serious or sustained pattern of CT policy or API specification compliance issues, or if the log operator ceases operation of their CT log(s).
 Due to the inability for Chrome to distinguish between intentional and accidental non-compliance, such issues are treated as highest possible severity, which results in the CT log